doonv/deltarune-modding-docs/docs/tutorials/your-first-mod.md

 Start looking in the subdirectories, you should find some audio files and some other files.
 We'll get into the other files later but for now... all we really need to modify DELTARUNE's music is to modify those files.
 So modify one!

 ::: info NOTE
-If you are replacing a file, note that **the files must be named identically**
+If you are replacing a file, note that **the files must be named identically**.
 :::

 If you did everything correctly, you should be able to boot up DELTARUNE, and see that the music you changed... changed.